Deploy a Business Connectivity Services hybrid solution in SharePoint in Microsoft 365

 **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're following a roadmap when you do the procedures in this article. **

-The Microsoft Business Connectivity Services (BCS) hybrid deployment scenario allows you to securely publish on-premises data to an external list or app for SharePoint in SharePoint Online.
+The Microsoft Business Connectivity Services (BCS) hybrid deployment scenario allows you to securely publish on-premises data to an external list or app for SharePoint in Microsoft 365.
 From there, users can view and edit the data, depending on the permissions that they have.

 In this scenario, you will learn how to:

-Configure your on-premises environment so that you can securely publish confidential business data to your SharePoint Online tenancy.
+Configure your on-premises environment so that you can securely publish confidential business data to your SharePoint in Microsoft 365 tenancy.

 Create and configure an OData service endpoint and an external content type with Visual Studio 2012.

-Prepare your SharePoint Online tenancy to host an app for SharePoint or an external list, which makes the external data available to your extranet users.
+Prepare your SharePoint in Microsoft 365 tenancy to host an app for SharePoint in Microsoft 365 or an external list, which makes the external data available to your extranet users.

-Create a connection settings object that tells Business Connectivity Services in SharePoint Online how to connect to the on-premises OData service endpoint.
+Create a connection settings object that tells Business Connectivity Services in SharePoint in Microsoft 365 how to connect to the on-premises OData service endpoint.

-Deploy an app for SharePoint or external list to SharePoint Online.
+Deploy an app for SharePoint in Microsoft 365 or external list to SharePoint in Microsoft 365.

 Validate and troubleshoot the BCS hybrid scenario.